TMD-40 mine

 The TMD-40 was a wooden-cased Soviet anti-tank blast mine used during the Second World War.
 The mine consisted of a rectangular wooden box which contained a detonator assembly at each end and seven 400 gram and four 200 gram blocks of explosive.
 The fuse assemblies consisted of a lever device, which when pressed downward by pressure pieces attached to the lid of the mine, see-sawed upward, pulling the striker retaining pin from a pull detonator.
 The main charge was then triggered.

+It was first employed in 1940 as a substitute for the similar TM-39 mine due to a shortage of metal and industrial capacity required for its production.
+The mine was produced in massive quantities until 1942 when the YaM-5, a more compact and efficient substitute, was adopted by the red army, which shifted focus from the TMD-40.
+Production was completely halted in 1943 with the TMD-44 and TMD-B mines making the TMD-40 obsolete.
+However some mines produced were still in use up until the end of the war in 1945.